| I get a huge amount of emails and phone calls

 the same time I ran my regular Procut sawmill cutting beams

+large and small, and lumber.
 I found that unless both saws are running at exactly

 the same r.p.m. there is not much advantage.
 The saws